bbc/psammead/packages/components/psammead-brand/README.md

 The `minWidth` and `maxWidth` values are required to allow the ability for the `svg` element to dynamically scale as the viewport becomes a very small size EG: feature phones.

 The `svgHeight` value acts as a placeholder for the `svg` element meaning the overall banner height does not change with the dynamic scaling, also the `height` allows the contents of the `svg` element to remain vertically centred within the banner at all times.

+The `url` value is the link that points to the frontpage of the service associated with the `svg`.

 ## Installation